KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 Take these two competing statements from Buterin by way of illustration.
 In January of 2014 he said, “...Our goal is to provide a platform for decentralized applications – an android of the cryptocurrency world, where all efforts can share a common set of APIs, trustless interactions and no compromises.”
 [But later, in July 2018, Buterin had this to say:](https://www.coindesk.com/vitalik-ethereum-app-builders-screwed-scaling-limits/) “If you want to build a decentralized Uber and Lyft on top of an unscalable Ethereum, you are screwed.
 Full stop.”

-The "Uber" reference is to a popular phone app where users can hail and share a freelance taxi service.
+The "Uber" reference is to a popular phone app where users can hail and share a freelance-taxi service.
 On average, this app processes 12 financial transactions per second.
 At the time of Buterin's statement, Ethereum can process 15 transactions per second.
 Let's make a rough analysis of the cost to maintain this one dApp on Ethereum.

 The value of the gas fees for an Uber-like decentralized app would have to cover ~80% of the cost of maintaining the Ethereum blockchain (`(12 txs / 15 txs) * 100 = 80%`).
 Currently, it costs about [$150,000 USD per hour](http://www.crypto51.app/) to maintain the Ethereum hash rate.
 The dApp developer and their end-users would be responsible for 80% of this, so they would have to pay gas fees of at least $120,000 per hour, which translates to ~$30 per second.

+Therefore, looking only at the costs, and not at the lack of space for multiple dApps, we begin to see the enormous flaws of the gas-based model.
 While existing large corporations and their customer bases may be able to afford this financial burn rate, it is difficult to conceive of a startup that can afford it.
 The ongoing gas fees to continually maintain the functionality of this dApp are simply too expensive.

 All this is assuming that the dApp only processes one transaction per ride, per customer.
 If the dApp is instead a game that has a looping function, the gas fees can grow even more absurd, and the blockchain itself can crash as it attempts to constantly operate at 100% capacity.